-The Blue Ridge Soil and Water Conservation District Board is scheduled to meet on Monday, June 27, 2022 at 5:00 p.m. at Ippy’s Restaurant, North Main Street, Rocky Mount, VA.
+The Blue Ridge Soil and Water Conservation District Board is scheduled to meet on Monday, September 26, 2022 at 5:00 p.m. at the Ippy’s Restaurant & Lounge North Main Street Rocky Mount, VA.
 Social distancing is recommended.

 What is Youth Conservation Leadership Institute and how does it work?